1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Lake Road Advisors LLC

-Paul Sydlansky, founder of Lake Road Advisors LLC, has worked in the financial services industry for over 18 years.
-Prior to founding Lake Road Advisors, Paul worked as relationship manager for a Registered Investment Advisor.
+Paul Sydlansky, founder of Lake Road Advisors LLC, has worked in the financial services industry for over 20 years.
+Prior to founding Lake Road Advisors, Paul worked as relationship manager for a Registered Investment Adviser.
 Previously, Paul worked at Morgan Stanley in New York City for 13 years.
 While at Morgan Stanley, Paul was a senior-level manager within the Institutional Equities Department.
+In 2018 he was named to Investopedia's Top 100 Financial Advisors list.
 Paul received a Bachelor's degree in Economics from Marist College and holds an MBA from New York University Leonard N. Stern School of Business.
 Paul is a CERTIFIED FINANCIAL PLANNER™ and a member of the National Association of Personal Financial Advisors (NAPFA) and the XY Planning Network (XYPN).

 Some people take more care boxing up the pens, paper clips and coffee cups in their desks when they pack up for a new job than they do wrapping up their 401(k) for departure.
 There's big money at stake, so plan ahead.